Eventual-Inc/daft-launcher/README.md

 daft list

 # submit a directory and command to run on the cluster
+# (where `my-job-name` should be an entry in your .daft.toml file)
-daft submit --working-dir $WORKING_DIR -- command arg0 arg1 ...
+daft submit my-job-name

 # run a direct SQL query on daft
-daft sql -- 'SELECT * FROM my_table WHERE column = "value"'
+daft sql "SELECT * FROM my_table WHERE column = 'value'"

 # finally, once you're done, spin the cluster down
 daft down